 This course provides an overview of various perspectives on the U.S. economic system, its dynamics, problems, and its relation to the political sphere.
-Topics treated include: inequality and discrimination; crisis and state intervention; growth and the environment; military spending, productivity and growth; the U.S. and the world economy; and policies for the future.
+Topics may include: inequality and discrimination; growth and the environment; military spending, productivity and growth; and policies for the future.
 Prerequisites: ECO 201J, and junior standing.
 Cr 3.